 Defining Vandalism

-In California, vandalism falls under Penal Code 594.
-This statute defines vandalism as maliciously damaging, destroying, or defacing another person’s property.
+California Penal Code §594: Vandalism defines vandalism as maliciously damaging, destroying, or defacing another person‘s property.
 The severity of vandalism charges can vary greatly.
 They can be something as mild as writing your name in wet cement on public property to something serious like destroying a car.

 Vandalism Is a “Wobbler”

-The charges and penalties for a vandalism case largely depend upon the amount of damage that was done.
+The charges and penalties for a Penal Code 594 case largely depend on the amount of damage you allegedly caused.
 The important figure to keep in mind is $400.
 If the resulting cost of an act of vandalism is less than $400, then it is considered misdemeanor vandalism.

 However, if the damage is greater than $400, it can either be charged as a misdemeanor or a felony.
-Whether the charge will be raised from a misdemeanor to a felony depends on a variety of factors, including:
+Whether the prosecution raises the charge from a misdemeanor to a felony depends on a variety of factors, including:

 - The extent of the damage